-The ADE7116/ADE7156/ADE7166/ADE7169/ADE7566/ADE7569 detect a change of sign in the active power.
-The APSIGN flag (Bit 3) in the Interrupt Status 1 SFR (MIRQSTL, Address 0xDC) records when a change of sign has occurred according to the APSIGN bit (Bit 4) in the ACCMODE register (Address 0x0F).
+The ADE5166/ADE5169/ADE5566/ADE5569 can detect a change of sign in the active power.
+The APSIGN flag (Bit 3) in the Interrupt Status 1 SFR (MIRQSTL, Address 0xDC) records that a change of sign has occurred according to the APSIGN bit (Bit 4) in the ACCMODE register (Address 0x0F).
 If the APSIGN flag (Bit 3) is set in the Interrupt Enable 1 SFR (MIRQENL, Address 0xD9), the 8052 core has a pending ADE interrupt.
 The ADE interrupt stays active until the APSIGN status bit is cleared (see the Energy Measurement Interrupts section).

-When APSIGN (Bit 4) in the ACCMODE register (Address 0x0F) is cleared (default), the APSIGN flag (Bit 3) in the Interrupt Status 1 SFR (MIRQSTL, Address 0xDC) is set when a transition from positive to negative active power occurs.
+When the APSIGN bit (Bit 4) in the ACCMODE register (Address 0x0F) is cleared (default), a transition from positive to negative active power sets the APSIGN flag (Bit 3) in the Interrupt Status 1 SFR (MIRQSTL, Address 0xDC).